Dheerajk1/Sweet-Shop-Management-System/README.md

 ## Author

-Dheeraj Kumar
+- Dheeraj Kumar
-Computer Science Engineering
+- Bachelor of Computer Science and Engineering